Category Archives: Impact, Risk and Measures

 Results of the online Survey about Security and Privacy on mobile devices

 As mentioned in the previous post, on November 13th the XI National Congress of ANSSAIF (National Association of Security Specialists in Companies of Financial Intermediation) was held in Rome, on the theme of ‘Digital Services, Security, Network – What knowledge and what tools to address new threats?’.
-The appointment, rich of illustrious and interesting interventions,… Read More »
+The appointment, rich of illustrious and interesting interventions,… Read More: Results of the online Survey about Security and Privacy on… »

 Personal data protection in the headlines